User Guide

 Tap the back button to return to the tracking view.

-If you own an Apple Watch, installing the app on your phone will also install it on your watch.
+If you own an Apple Watch, installing the app on your iPhone or iPad will install the companion app on your watch.

 Tap the back button to return to the globe.